 The performance of the algorithm's recommendation depends on the selected threshold for the recommendation.
 Note that we aimed for a 30% rejection rate, but this is an arbitrary threshold based on the top management's recommendation.
 However, we also observe a more continuous measure for each applicant in the sample.
 We run the algorithm 250 times, varying the split between the training sample and the validation set in each iteration.
 As a result, the algorithm classified each applicant as either productive (predicted to receive a bonus) or non-productive in every run.
 This process generated a score for each applicant, ranging from zero to 250.
 As a robustness check, instead of using the binary variable indicating whether the algorithm recommended to hire an applicant, we can use the score, i.e., the proportion of runs in which the algorithm recommended hiring.
-Table B.3 presents results analogous to Table 3 using the continuous variable of the percentage of hiring recommendations by the algorithm instead of the binary measure.
+Table B.3 presents results analogous to Table 3 using the binary measure.

 Bonus 1 Bonus Left 1 year Left 02.24 Bonus 1 Bonus

-year 02.24 year 02.24
+year 02.24 - year 02.24

 0.206 0.198 -0.082 -0.113 0.331 0.271